BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 Click allow and wait to be redirected back to the `Basic Information` page.

-> Note the `Manage distribution` tab, this section is needed when you want to make your Bot available for installation by others, for now we're just building in development and I won't be covering distribution in this article, in my next article, I'll show you how to deploy your Slack bot and make it available as an App to other workspaces.
+> Note the `Manage distribution` tab, this section is needed when you want to make your Bot available for installation by others, for now, we're just building in development and I won't be covering distribution in this article, in my next article, I'll show you how to deploy your Slack bot and make it available as an App to other workspaces.

 * If you check your Slack workspace now, you should see the App installed in the Apps section